m1lhaus/e4tcl/README.md

 ## Build

+In order to build, use **vanilla Python distribution** and install only required packages from `requirements.txt`.
+If you use some custom distribution like anaconda, pyinstaller hooks might not find all packages correctly.

 ```
 pyinstaller dqcl.spec
 ```

-The binary will be build into `./dist` folder.
+The binary will be built into `./dist` folder.